cnbeining/Biligrab/README.md

 4 independent ways to parse source(s).

-Auto concat and convert to MP4 file(s), direct integrate with Mukioplayer-Py-Mac(https://github.com/cnbeining/Mukioplayer-Py-Mac  , the Flash danmaku playing solution) and ABPlayer-HTML5-Mac(https://github.com/cnbeining/ABPlayerHTML5-Py--nix  , the HTML5 playing solution, preferred).
+Auto concat and convert to MP4 (or FLV, even nothing, if not possible) file(s), direct integrate with Mukioplayer-Py-Mac(https://github.com/cnbeining/Mukioplayer-Py-Mac  , the Flash danmaku playing solution) and ABPlayer-HTML5-Mac(https://github.com/cnbeining/ABPlayerHTML5-Py--nix  , the HTML5 playing solution, preferred).

 Interact and command line mode for different situations.
+ALso support slient mode.

 Intergrated with Danmaku2ass(https://github.com/m13253/danmaku2ass, GPL v2) by m13253, able to convert danmaku to ASS subtitle.
 Both py2 and master branch avalable for better handling danmaku.